TypeRocket/docs/v5/plugin-install.md

 From the TypeRocket settings page located under "Settings > TypeRocket" add your site license.
 Activating your license gives you access to automatic updates.

 Your license restricts you to a specific number of activations.
-You can remove old or current sites form your license in your [l.rb.typerocket.test account](https://l.rb.typerocket.test/account/).
+You can remove old or current sites form your license in your [typerocket.com account](https://typerocket.com/account/).

 ### 2. Create Override Folders